-Vascular disease is the reduced circulation of blood to a body part caused by a narrowed or blocked artery or other blood vessel.
-Stroke, aneurysms and kidney failure are examples of conditions that can be caused by inefficient blood flow.
-Fortunately, screenings are available to recognize vascular disease early so circulatory conditions can be treated.
+Vascular disease results when the circulation of blood to a body part is reduced as a result of a narrowed or blocked artery or other blood vessel.
+Stroke, aneurysms and kidney failure are a few of the conditions that can be caused by inefficient blood flow.
+ProHealth Care offers a package of screenings to help detect vascular disease early so circulatory conditions can be treated.

 Abdominal Aortic Aneurysm screening